marcoszas/MastodonServer/README.md

 The **control node** will have to be **Red Hat, Debian, CentOS, macOS, any of the BSDs, and so on**, as stated in the official Ansible documentation.
 Windows is not supported as the control node.

-The **host** will have to be a **Ubuntu Server 22.04** that allows for SSH connections.
+The **host** will have to be an **Ubuntu Server 20.04** that allows for SSH connections.

 Several dependencies will have to be installed in the control node:
-- Ansible 2.16.5
+- Ansible or Ansible Core >=2.16.5
 - Python 2 (version 2.6 or later) or Python 3 (version 3.5 or later)
 - Pip
 - Ansible Galaxy collections
-    - ansible.posix
+    - community.general

 For further information on Ansible requirements and dependencies you can check [Ansible Requirements](https://docs.ansible.com/ansible/2.9/installation_guide/index.html).

-The necessary dependencies for the host machine are listed below (although they'll be automatically installed by the Ansible script):
+Some of the necessary dependencies for the host machine are listed below (although they'll be automatically installed by the Ansible script):
-- Docker
+- Iptables
-- Docker-compose
+- Redis
-- Firewalld
+- PostgreSQL
 - Nginx
+- Elasticsearch

 ## Installing / Getting started